 After retiring from Delta in 2005, I began a career with The Boeing Company as the Technical Principal for ETOPS (Extended Operations) relative to maintenance and engineering operational support.
 I retired from Boeing in 2015.

 I graduated from Embry-Riddle Aeronautical University with a B.S. in professional aeronautics and a minor in safety and management.

-I joined Delta Air Lines in April 1966.
-After transferring to Shreveport, Louisiana and serving as a Line Mechanic and B727 Avionics Instructor, I transferred to Atlanta in 1987.
-Here, I served as a TechOps Training Instructor.
-I supported TechOps as a Training Manager for the B727, 737 and 757 fleets for many years and retired in 2005 as the TechOps Business Information Security Officer.
+I joined Delta Air Lines in April 1966 at MSY Line Maintenance.
+After transferring to SHV line maintenance I served as a B727 Avionics Instructor, I transferred to Atlanta in 1987.
+There, I served as a TechOps Training Instructor and supported TechOps as a Training Manager for the B727, 737 and 757 fleets for many years.
+I retired in 2005 as the TechOps Business Information Security Officer.

-My other volunteer work includes serving on my homeowners association’s board of directors and as a tax preparer for AARP’s free tax preparation service from February to April each year.
+My other volunteer work includes serving as a tax counselor for AARP’s free tax preparation service from February to April each year.

 After graduating from Embry-Riddle Aeronautical University, I went to work for Delta Air Lines as a line maintenance mechanic at John F. Kennedy International Airport (JFK), working up to a Lead position.
 After 12 years in New York, I transferred to Orlando, Florida and worked as a Line Mechanic, Lead Mechanic, Shift Manager, and Station Maintenance Manager.